bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://github.com/bertofurth/Seagate-Central-Samba

-Installing the samba software at the above project is a strongly recommended pre-requisite / co-requisite of this project.
+Installing the samba software at the above project is a strongly recommended pre-requisite of this project.
 If you want Windows style samba network file sharing to work then you must upgrade the samba service on the Seagate Central before, or at the same time as upgrading the Linux kernel.

 A pre-compiled Linux v5.4.X kernel based on the instructions in this guide is currently available at